Salman Khan's Rumoured Girlfriend Iulia Vantur Reacts To #MeToo Movement!

 On the work front, Iulia is all set to make her mark in Indian Film Industry with Radha Kyo Gori Main Kyon Kaala.
 The film deals with the rape of a foreigner who visits India to know and understand Indian culture.

-When asked what convinced her to say 'yes' to this project, she had earlier said, "I was so surprised when Prem (Soni) and Prerna (Arora) came with this offer to me.
+When asked what convinced her to say 'yes' to this project, she had said, "I was so surprised when Prem (Soni) and Prerna (Arora) came with this offer to me.
 I didn't know how to react but when I heard the story and understood message of the film, I agreed to do it because the message of this film is really important."

 Radha Kyon Gori Main Kyon Kalaa also stars Jimmy Sheirgill, and will release in May 2019.